Generic Name: Methadone hydrochloride

 For detoxification and maintenance of opioid dependence, Methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8, including limitations on unsupervised administration [see Indications and Usage (1)].

-Methadone hydrochloride tablets are indicated for the:
+Methadone hydrochloride tablets, USP is indicated for the:

 - Management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.